sapphire008/sapphire008.github.io/about.md

 ## Disclaimer

-All the images were obtained or modified from online sources, which I try my best to identify.
+Some images were obtained or modified from online sources, which I try my best to identify.
 Usage of these images are solely for the purpose of research and education.